kzurawel/famicomparty/content/book/10-spritegraphics/index.md

 create our own pattern tables to display sprites on screen.
 This is where NES Lightbox comes in handy.

-## Using NES Lightbox
+## Using NEXXT

-Open NES Lightbox.
+Open NEXXT.
 You should see a screen similar to this:

-{% figure(img="neslightbox-empty.png") %}
+{% figure(img="nexxt-empty.png") %}
-The main screen of NES Lightbox.
+The main screen of NEXXT.
 {% end %}

-Before we dive into creating sprites, let's take a quick tour of how NES Lightbox is organized.
+Before we dive into creating sprites, let's take a quick tour of how NEXXT is organized.
 The large area on the left half of the screen is a sort of canvas that can be used to draw backgrounds using tiles from a pattern table.
 We will not use this area until we start discussing background graphics.
 The right half of the interface is broadly divided into pattern tables ("Tileset") and palettes.

-{% figure(img="neslightbox-tileset.png") %}
+{% figure(img="nexxt-tileset.png") %}
 The "Tileset" area.
 {% end %}

 Within the "Tileset" area, the main element is a display of a pattern table.
-Just below the pattern table display are toggle switches for "Bank A / Bank B".
+Just below the pattern table display is a toggle switch for "Bank A / Bank B".
 As mentioned before, generally one pattern table is used for sprites, and the other is used for backgrounds.
 The A/B switch lets you flip between the two pattern tables.
+The "CHR editor" button will open a separate tile editor window, to make it easier to set the contents of each tile.

+{% figure(img="nexxt-view.png") %}
+The "View" panel.
+{% end %}

-There is also a "Grid" button, which will turn on and off a grid showing the boundaries of each tile in the pattern table.
+There is also a "View" panel, which provides the option to turn on and off a variety of grids showing the boundaries of each tile in the pattern table and in the large area on the left.
-The "Edit" button will open a separate tile editor window once you select a tile in the tileset display.

-{% figure(img="neslightbox-palettes.png") %}
+{% figure(img="nexxt-palettes.png") %}
 The "Palettes" area.
 {% end %}